NicolaAssolini98/StaticAnalysisQuantumPrograms/README.md

-This scrip requires only `networkx` and `matplotlib` libraries to be executed
+This script requires only `networkx` and `matplotlib` libraries to be executed

-To test the prototype execute the `main.py` file.
+To test the prototype, execute the `main.py` file.

 The directory `test` contains a txt file with some small examples, the programs analyse only function decorated with `@guppy` decorator.

 `print_cfg` plots the cfg
-`consuming_analysis` execute the consuming analysis, `consuming_check` checks the correctness of the programs `uncomputation_analysis` perform the analysis of uncomputation `insert_discard` insert the discard function using the information from previous analysis
+`consuming_analysis` executes the consuming analysis, `consuming_check` checks the correctness of the programs `uncomputation_analysis` performs the analysis of uncomputation `insert_discard` inserts the discard function using the information from the previous analysis

-We made some simplification to Guppy programs, in particular, """

-we cannot write:
+We made some simplifications to Guppy programs, in particular, we cannot write:

     if measure(bla):